Trzyszcz/Langley/README.txt

 	#TODO make a tutorial how to do it
 	(A personal opinion - while I would agree, that it is much less beginner friendly then guitar or piano, I would argue that it is easier than trumpet or violin)

+	1.1.1 Why would I use it instead of normal MIDI controler?

+	With normal MIDI controler you normally use one hand to play notes, and the whole second hand to control stick with two degrees of freedom.
+Using gamepad you can control two sticks with just thumbs, with four degrees of freedom.
+Also, different instruments have different flavors based on scales which are easy to play on them.
+For example, keyboards are designed so C-dur and A-moll are easy to play, on Langley on the other hand whole-tone scale is easier to play than diatonic ones (just don't use RT button on the top gamepad!).
+Huge interval jumps (bigger than octave) should also be easier than with one-handed keyboard playing.

-	1.1.1 Notes are playing while no shoulder buttons are pressed.
+	1.1.2 Notes are playing while no shoulder buttons are pressed.
 What is happening and how can I stop it?

 	You probably changed synth while playing a note, so a previous one didn't receive a HID message to end a note.
 Try playing any other note on a previous synth.
 	#TODO explain it in more detail, as it may by used intentionally to play drone.
 Also write a command to stop all sounds automatically